g002alghisi/WPA3-testing-platform/Hostapd/README.md

 Currently, the `ap.sh` bash script allows to safely launch `hostapd` by automatically de-connecting from the WiFi; moreover, it creates the bridge towards the Ethernet LAN.

-~The hostapd.conf configuration file has been set to turn on an 802.11ac AP with Automatic Channel Selection (ACS), performed by the driver of the Wireless NIC.~ <br>
-The `hostapd.conf` configuration files have been written to setup an 802.11g AP, operating on the channel 1.
-The reason behind this choice is that it allows to have the broadest compatibility with various types of devices.

 ## WPA2 and WPA3
 To setup wireless LANs with different security protocol, different `.conf` files for `hostapd` have been created.
 In particular, ap.sh allows to directly select the specific secuirty protocol, based on which the proper .conf file is used.